-If the Nonprofit Corporation does not comply with requirements of the HTCC Program, CHFA at its sole discretion shall reserve the right to require the funds be transferred from the Nonprofit Corporation's account to CHFA to be held in escrow and disbursed by CHFA.
+If the Nonprofit Corporation does not comply with the requirements of the HTCC Program, CHFA at its sole discretion shall reserve the right to require the funds be transferred from the Nonprofit Corporation's account to CHFA to be held in escrow and disbursed by CHFA.
+Circumstances that would lead CHFA to consider the transfer of funds to CHFA include: patterns of misuse of funds, ineligible expenses, payments that are not in compliance with an approved budget, and compliance concerns relating to the preservation of the segregated account.
+CHFA may also opt to fund awardees that have raised concerns with the handling of prior HTCC awards directly from CHFA held escrow funds.
+Funds held is escrow will be disbursed based on eligible expenses approved by CHFA.